Meet DiVine at Animal Kingdom.

 We visited Acadia National Park during our trip to Boston, which was absolutely beautiful!

 My family went to the Boston area when I was in middle school.
 I don't remember much except for walking the Freedom Trail, seeing the Cheers bar, Plymouth Rock was more like Plymouth Pebble, & the beach had rocks instead of sand (which was crazy to me).

 I've been to Mississippi a few times to see family.
 I'm sure my mom has photos somewhere, but I don't have any on my computer!
 We mostly played outside & spent time with family.

-Springfield, Missouri is one of our all-time favorite places.
-We love all of the local businesses, & the whole downtown area in general.
+Springfield, Missouri is one of my favorite places.
+I love all of the local businesses, & the whole downtown area in general.
 They have the best food, too!
-I don't think we've ever eaten anything bad there!
+I don't think I've ever eaten anything bad there!
 I think it's also the only place where I've ever seen every fall color on one tree at the same time.
 Plus there's an arcade where you can play unlimited vintage games for $5.
 It doesn't get much better.
-We have gone here several times & plan to go many more.
+I have gone here several times & plan to go many more.

-We spent Fall Break 2016 in Kansas City.
-We visited Disney's childhood home & first studio, went to the World War I Museum & Nelson-Atkins Museum of Art, ate tons of food, went to the Sea Life Aquarium & Hallmark Visitor Center, added a love lock to the Red Bridge, & much more.
+I spent Fall Break 2016 in Kansas City.
+I visited Disney's childhood home & first studio, went to the World War I Museum & Nelson-Atkins Museum of Art, ate tons of food, went to the Sea Life Aquarium & Hallmark Visitor Center, & much more.